barryclark/jekyll-now/_posts/2015-05-20-register-domain-route53.md

 $ cli53 rrcreate aws-blog.io '' ALIAS 'Z3GXXXXX3UGTO tim.aws-blog.io'
 {% endhighlight %}

-The nice thing of this concept is that whenever tim or struppi need to change their IP-addresse, they don't need to get changed for all referencing entries, but only for the non-alias entry.
+The nice thing of this concept is that whenever tim or struppi need to change their IP-address, they don't need to get changed for all referencing entries, but only for the non-alias entry.